intbio/SimChrom/README.md

 The resource provides interactive tools to analyze human nuclear and chromatin proteins with respect to their subnuclear localization (based on data from [UniProt](https://www.uniprot.org), [HPA](https://www.proteinatlas.org), [OpenCell](https://opencell.sf.czbiohub.org)), chromatin category according to the developed simplified chromatin protein classification (SimChrom), protein abundance (from [PaxDb](https://pax-db.org)), and domain architecture and composition (based on [Pfam](http://pfam.xfam.org) and predicted in [TED](https://ted.cathdb.info)).
 Preprocessed MS-based chromatome datasets and reference sets of nuclear and non-nuclear proteins are also available for download.

-SimChrom is a supplementary resource to the paper "(Re)defining the human chromatome: an integrated meta-analysis of localization, function, abundance, physical properties and domain composition of chromatin proteins" by Anna K. Gribkova, Grigoriy A. Armeev, Mikhail P. Kirpichnikov, and Alexey K. Shaytan.
-Correspondence can be addressed to shaytan_ak@mail.bio.msu.ru
+SimChrom is based on the work described in: Gribkova et al., <i>Nucleic Acids Research</i> (2026), <a href="https://doi.org/10.1093/nar/gkaf1489">doi:10.1093/nar/gkaf1489</a>.
+Correspondence can be addressed to 	shaytanak@my.msu.ru.

 https://simchrom.intbio.org/  - main page